-- Cytokine release syndrome (CRS), which can be life-threatening - Severe changes in your central nervous system, which can be life-threatening - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
+- Cytokine release syndrome (CRS), which can be life-threatening - · Severe changes in your central nervous system, which can be life-threatening - Allergic reactions, including anaphylaxis, are rare but may happen in some patients.
 Signs of allergic reaction may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, you should get urgent medical treatment. - · Risk of severe and life-threatening infections - This treatment may raise your risk of getting a second cancer. - Bone marrow suppression that may last for several weeks.
+If this happens, you should get urgent medical treatment. - Risk of severe and life-threatening infections - Reactivation of the hepatitis B virus if you have ever been exposed to the virus.
+This can affect your liver function and cause liver failure and be life-threatening. - Hemophagocytic lymphohistiocytosis an immune reaction that can cause damage to blood cells in your bone marrow and any organs in your body, which can be life-threatening. - This treatment may raise your risk of getting a second cancer. - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding. - Decreased immunoglobulins in your body, which are antibodies and help you fight off infection.